aaronbloomfield/ccc/hws/daoweb3/index.md

 - That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment as we will be using your NFTmanager contract for our ERC-721 tokens (if yours is not working, you can use the default ERC721.sol contract provided in that assignment)
 - Familiarity with the [Decentralized Autonomous Organizations (DAO)](../../slides/applications.html#/daos) section of the lecture slides
 - That you have a working account on the CS departmental servers.
-If you are unsure, you can view the CS computing page, which has a link to the password reset page (a link to there is on the Collab landing page)
+If you are unsure, you can view the CS computing page, which has a link to the password reset page (a link to there is on the Canvas landing page)

 In addition to your source code, you will submit an edited version of [daoweb3.py](daoweb3.py.html) ([src](daoweb3.py)).